Attention Deficit Hyperactivity Disorder

 - About 3 in 10 children with ADHD had anxiety.

-- Other health conditions affecting children with ADHD include depression, autism spectrum disorder, and Tourette syndrome.
+- Other mental health conditions affecting children with ADHD include depression, autism spectrum disorder, and Tourette syndrome.

 Attention Deficit Hyperactivity Disorder and Addiction